Suresoft-GLaDOS/vulcan-action/README.md

 * Set docker container in your workspace

-Additionaly, you have to set the runner with provided docker image.
+Additionally, you have to set the runner with provided docker image.

 1. Pull image